Attention: This approach is for people who want to start companies & launch products.

 Here is the 3 Line Summary of this Article:

-- Build a “minimum viable audience” (MVA) through education.
+- Adopt an audience-first strategy and use it to build a “minimum viable audience” (MVA) through education.

 - Build a “minimum viable product” (MVP) together with your audience.

 - Scale your startup after “product-market fit” (PMF).